-M.: They help you to overcome suffering.
+M.: They [may] help you to overcome suffering.

 Talks with Sri Ramana Maharshi.

 COMMENT: They were not quite on terms, as Yogananda's work consisted of mass-propagation of kriya yoga and thoughts.
-I should add: If remaining always in the Self is not yet fully accomplished, repeating your guru-given mantra adequately for a while may work fine too, and also shows proper thankfulness.

-Even ground-breaking artists conform to basic techniques, skills and measures for most part.
 What may finally get unique and yet likable could be a final touch, like the rose flower of the rose-bush.

 Dasgupta, Sailendra.
 Paramhansa Swami Yogananda: Life-portrait and Reminiscences.
 Lincoln NE: iUniverse 2006.

 Osborne, Arthur ed.
 The Teachings of Bhagavan Sri Ramana Maharsi in His Own Words.
 New ed.
 London: Rider, 1971.

-© 2003–2017, Tormod Kinnes, MPhil [Email]
+© 2003–2018, Tormod Kinnes, MPhil [Email]